amino-os/Amino.Run/docs/design_proposals/ModernizeSapphireCore.md

 ## Background
-One of the key objectives of DCAP is *easy-to-use*.
+One of the key [objectives](https://github.com/Huawei-PaaS/DCAP-Sapphire/wiki#objectives) of DCAP is *easy-to-use*.
 Easy for application developers to use DMs and easy for DM developers to create new DMs.
 However, after working on Sapphire for a while, I observe a few places which are not easy, sometimes even awkward, to use.

-I listed my observations here.
+Modernizing Sapphire core is [a task](https://github.com/Huawei-PaaS/DCAP-Sapphire/wiki/DCAP-Planning#tasks) we plan to undertake.
 Hopefully these issues can help us drive the redesign of Sapphire core.
 Feel free to put share your thoughts and observations with the team.

 ## Issues